theamonx/theamonx/README.md

 ### Web Developer :
 - I started learning it since young age but not that much to be exceptional
 - Recently I started practising again and made some project using different css and javascript frameworks.
--  Currently working as an Frontend Web Developer intern at [Internpluss](https://www.internpluss.com)
+-  Worked 3 months as an Frontend Web Developer intern at [Internpluss](https://www.internpluss.com)
+- Currently Freelancing, It's been a Year.
+Soon will be making my portfolio public officially.
 ## Feel free to contact
-- 🌱 I’m currently learning FullStack Web Dev
+- 🌱 I’m Experienced FullStack Web Dev with Modern Frontend and Classic Backend Technologies.
 - 📫 Contact: theamonx@gmail.com